Terrenceville: Recent events

 In the past, the Eastern School Board had come under fire for the declining conditions of the local K-12 school St. Joseph's All Grade.
 In September 2007, mold was found in the building's gymnasium roof, and thus the roof had to be replaced.

-In July 2007, Terrenceville had its very first Come Home Year celebrations.
+In July 2007, Terrenceville had its first Come Home Year celebrations.

 Every year, usually the first weekend in August, The Fire Dept. hosts a festival now known as "The Bottom of the Bay Festival" which often attracts many community members, those from other communities, as well as sightseers.
 In 2020 the festival was not held, due to quarantine restrictions, as well as public opinion preferring the festival not go ahead.

 In 2015, Transport Canada sought to sell or divest itself of its local port facility.